-Parents/guardians with a child at the School whose financial circumstances suddenly change may apply to the Bursar for a Hardship Award, having previously informed the Head, explaining their situation and using the normal Bursary Application Form.
-Such awards are subject to the availability of funding and all the conditions previously mentioned.
-Applications may be made at any time of the school year and Hardship Awards will generally be granted to see the pupil to the end of the next academic year or to cover to the end of the two GCSE years or Sixth Form.
-In these circumstances a visit from BAL may not be required.
+Parents/guardians with a child at the School whose financial circumstances suddenly change may apply to the Bursar for a Hardship Award, explaining their situation and using the normal Bursary Application Form.
+Such awards are subject to the availability of funding and are usually for a short term or fixed period.
+Applications may be made at any time of the school year.